kiennt9696/task-management-api/README.md

 #### 3.4 System performance with big data over time
 When data grows up, especially with SQL database, Postgres as I use in this, system performance may go down significantly.
 The solutions I suggest includes:
-- Shard data into multiple nodes (this may introduce some overheads on application layer)
+- Sharding data into multiple nodes (this may introduce some overheads on application layer)
 - Adding replica for read sharing load
 - Caching
 - Archival Service: for this system we prioritize tasks with task not completed.
 For completed ones,